techbench-sa/Participants-Guide/README.md

 ### Getting Settled

-When you first arrive at the Dhahran Techno-valelly company building, there will be a short check-in.
-You’ll receive a badge to denote yourself as a hacker, and important information for the day of the event. then we will move to the main auditorium for the opening ceremoney (more info will be provieded) and then we will start hacking.
+When you first arrive at the Dhahran Techno-valley company building, there will be a short check-in.
+You’ll receive a badge to denote yourself as a hacker, and important information for the day of the event. then we will move to the main auditorium for the opening ceremony (more info will be provided) and then we will start hacking.

 ### Opening Ceremony